arturbac/stralgo/README.md

 * header only, except some of unit tests

 ## c++ compilers
-At this point of early development I work with clang 12.
+At this point of early development I work with clang 12 and gcc.
-I'm planing checking and porting to gcc and msvc in near future.
+I'm planing checking and porting to msvc in near future.

 * clang version 12.0.1 x86_64-portbld-freebsd13.0 with libcpp 11